 2) Video Messages

 Every Small G series comes with full video messages for each lesson in the series.
 These video messages are engaging 10-15-minute sermons recorded by our amazing team of video communicators.
+So, pull up a seat alongside your crew and take in the content together!

 3) Discussion Guides